Dolní Poustevna: Administrative division

+Etymology

+Both the Czech name Poustevna and the initial German name Einsiedler mean 'hermitage'.
+The name of the locality was derived from a hermit who lived here in 1241.
+In the mid-15th century, two villages called Dolní ('lower') Poustevna and Horní ('upper') Poustevna began to be distinguished.

 Geography

 Dolní Poustevna is located about 23 km north of Děčín and 38 km northeast of Ústí nad Labem, on the border with Germany.
 It is located in the Šluknov Hook area and is adjacent to Sebnitz.
 It lies in the Lusatian Highlands.
-The highest point is a hill at 510 m above sea level.
+The highest point is a nameless hill at 510 m above sea level.
 The Sebnitz River (here called Vilémovský potok) flows along the southern municipal border, forming the Czech-German border.

 History

 The first written mention of the locality called Einsiedler (Poustevna) is in a deed of King Wenceslaus I from 1241.
 The village with the same name was founded in this locality around 1280.
 For most of its history, Dolní Poustevna belonged to the Tolštejn estate.

+Paper was made in Dolní Poustevna from 1569 to 1906.
+It was evidently shipped to nearby cities, as musicologists have found instances of the paper (identifiable by watermark) in both Dresden and Prague.

 Transport

 Dolní Poustevna is located on the railway line Děčín–Rumburk via Bad Schandau and Sebnitz.
 There are two stops in the municipality: Dolní Poustevna and Horní Poustevna.

-On the Czech-German border are the railway border crossing and the road border crossing Dolní Poustevna / Sebnitz.
+On the Czech–German border are the railway border crossing and the road border crossing Dolní Poustevna / Sebnitz.